Bzenec

 Bzenec (/cs/; Bisenz) is a town in Hodonín District in the South Moravian Region of the Czech Republic.
-It has about 4,600 inhabitants.
+It has about 4,500 inhabitants.
+The town is located on the Syrovinka Stream, on the border between the Lower Morava Valley and Kyjov Hills.

+Bzenec was founded in the early 11th century at the latest and became a town in 1330 at the latest.
+The main landmark of the town is the Bzenec Castle, built in the neo-Gothic style.
+Bzenec is known for viticulture, growing fruit and vinegar production.

 Geography

 Bzenec is located about 16 km northeast of Hodonín.
-Larger part of the municipal territory lies in a flat landscape of the Lower Morava Valley.
+Larger part of the municipal territory lies in a flat landscape in the Lower Morava Valley.
 The northern hilly part lies in the Kyjov Hills and include the highest point of Bzenec, Horní hory at 292 m above sea level.
 The town is situated on the Syrovinka Stream.